 Demetric Felton’s best fits in the 2021 NFL Draft

 The best fits for the UCLA running back are teams that have no issue getting creative schematically.
 Simply put, they do not try to force Felton to do things he is not good at, such as running in between the tackles.

 With his dynamic ability, there is tremendous value and potential to be harnessed here.
 In a wide-zone scheme, Felton makes sense given his burst and contact balance in space.
 The Los Angeles Rams and San Francisco 49ers are obvious fits in that regard.

 Furthermore, I like the fit for Felton in a place like Atlanta, too.
 Arthur Smith knows how to scheme to his personnel exceptionally well, and given their need at running back, the fit makes sense.
 The Tampa Bay Buccaneers are another great potential fit.
 Despite already having great weapons, Tampa Bay needs a high-end receiving back.
-We know how Tom Brady loves running backs like Felton.
-He could very well be the next James White in some regard.
+Surely, we know how Tom Brady loves running backs like Felton.
+Therefore, he could very well be the next James White in some regard.

-Any team that is getting Felton is getting a weapon.
-The young man is a talented football player.
+Any team that is getting the UCLA running back is getting a weapon.
+The young man is a talented football player, in spite of his less-than-stellar athletic testing.
 You just have to adapt to a skill set that may not fit what you want to do as an offense right away.
 That is okay, but you cannot force a square peg into a round hole with Felton.
 That will be the key to unlocking his full potential as a player early on.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?